Kiyoshi364/cbor-pl/readme.md

 # cbor.pl

 > [!WARNING]
-> This library is unfinished
+> This library is unfinished, expect bugs.

 A prolog library for reasoning about CBOR.
 The library provides a way of lifting one out of raw bytes